gluelabs/coding-style-guides/typescript/TYPESCRIPT.md

 ### Use kebab-case for:
 - files
-- naming files to save on disk
+- naming files to save on disk/object storage
 - naming files to retur to the users

 ## Naming Convention Best Practices